vrcunha/pff2_price_automation/README.md

-# Automação da busca de preço de máscaras PFF2
+# Automated Price Tracking for PFF2 Masks
-Program for Aura 3M mask pricing and availability verification.
+Program for Aura 3M mask price tracking and availability verification.

 # About The Project